In the spirit of CARE, let’s start this conversation by having you envision a single cell in your body.

 Use this time to increase awareness of your body; increase mindfulness.

 - Continue eating a nutrient-rich, whole foods, produce-based diet – one balanced and portioned to support your health goals; get help from a program if you need guidance (our free program option introduces a balanced plate and therapeutic checklist to help you get started)

 - Stay hydrated

 - Have a plan so you can consistently do these things; find internal versus external motivation this time

 - Spend time finding a lifestyle that really fits you like a glove this time; get off the exhausting hamster wheel of ‘being on a diet’ or ‘being off a diet’; there really is a middle ground to be enjoyed

 Appreciate the calming feeling of these lifestyle choices that we often misinterpret as sluggish or low energy.
 We are a society that spends billions of dollars to override our natural cues to rest.
 Our right hand spends billions for stimulants while our left spends billions for relaxation and sleep aides.
 We can’t even distinguish between the two anymore when we remove all chemicals and overconsumption.

 This time, appreciate the calm.

 Appreciate that you feel sluggish because your body is finally putting resources into healing.
-Like that sprained ankle from Eat with Purpose: Why We Have to CARE, finally, let your body rest and heal.
+Finally, let your body rest and heal.
 You will be rewarded with greater strength than you thought possible.